Sosumi

-Sosumi is an alert sound introduced by Apple sound designer Jim Reekes in Apple Computer's Macintosh System 7 operating system in 1991.
-The name is derived from the phrase "so, sue me!" because of a long running court battle with Apple Corps, the similarly named music company, regarding the use of music in Apple Inc.'s computer products.
+Sosumi /ˌsoʊˈsjuː'mi/ is an alert sound introduced by Apple sound designer Jim Reekes in Apple Computer's Macintosh System 7 operating system in 1991.
+The name is derived from the phrase "so sue me" because of a long running court battle with Apple Corps, the similarly named music company affiliated with the Beatles, regarding the use of music in Apple Inc.'s computer products.

 History

 The "Sosumi" alert sound, created by Jim Reekes.

-Sosumi is a short xylophone-influenced sound, which gained notoriety in computer folklore as a defiant pun name, in response to a long-running Apple Corps v Apple Computer trademark conflict.
-The sound was long included in subsequent versions of its computer OS releases.
-However, in 2020 it was replaced in macOS Big Sur.
+Sosumi is a short alert sound created at Apple Computer in 1989 for the System 7 operating system.
+The new OS introduced custom system beeps, prompting an Apple engineer to create a sound initially called "Xylophone", described as a "staccato E-flat diminished triad".
+However, this short beep presented a potential legal problem.
+During the development of System 7, Apple Computer had reached a settlement with the Beatles' record label, Apple Corps, following an earlier dispute over the inclusion of a sound synthesis chip in the Apple IIGS computer.
+Under this agreement, Apple Computer was prohibited from using its trademark on "creative works whose principal content is music".

-During the development of System 7, the two companies concluded a settlement agreement from an earlier dispute when Apple added a sound synthesis chip to its Apple IIGS machine.
-As a result, Apple Computer was prohibited from using its trademark on "creative works whose principal content is music".
+All new System 7 sounds were reviewed by Apple's Legal Department.
+Lawyers objected that the new beep, which had since been renamed to "chime", was "too musical" under the terms of the 1991 settlement.
+Jim Reekes, the engineer managing new sounds for the OS, grew frustrated with the intense legal scrutiny.
+He joked that the sound should be named "Let It Beep", a pun on the Beatles' song "Let It Be".
+When a colleague pointed out that Legal would never approve it, Reekes quipped, "so sue me".
+After a brief reflection, he resubmitted the sound as sosumi (a homophone for "so sue me").
+Careful to submit it in writing to obscure its pronunciation, Reekes falsely informed the Legal Department that the word was Japanese and had nothing to do with music.

-When new sounds for System 7 were created, the sounds were reviewed by Apple's Legal Department who objected that the new sound alert "chime" had a name that was "too musical", under a 1991 settlement.
-Jim Reekes, the creator of the new sound alerts for System 7, had grown frustrated with the legal scrutiny and first quipped it should be named "Let It Beep", a pun on "Let It Be".
-When someone remarked that that would not pass the Legal Department's approval, he remarked, "so sue me".
-After a brief reflection, he resubmitted the sound's name as sosumi (a homophone of "so sue me").
-Careful to submit it in written form rather than spoken form to avoid pronunciation, he told the Legal Department that the name was Japanese and had nothing to do with music.
+The sound and its defiant, punning name quickly gained notoriety in computer folklore as a humorous chapter in the long-running Apple Corps v Apple Computer trademark conflict.

-In macOS Big Sur, the original chime was replaced with a different sample, named Sonumi.
-The original name was retained in the first public version of the OS, and was later changed to "Sonumi" as it appears in the System Preferences.
-The sound file itself in /System/Library/Sounds/ is still named Sosumi.aiff, and other alert sounds (such as "Breeze" or "Crystal") still have the same file names from the previous macOS series (Blow.aiff and Glass.aiff).
+Sosumi remained a staple in subsequent Apple operating systems for decades.
+However, the original chime was finally replaced with a new audio sample in the 2020 release of macOS Big Sur.
+While the new sound was initially labeled "Sosumi" in early public betas, it was eventually renamed to Sonumi in the System Preferences menu.
+Despite the UI change, the underlying sound file in /System/Library/Sounds/ remains named Sosumi.aiff.
+This matches Apple's approach to other updated alert sounds in Big Sur (such as "Breeze" and "Crystal"), which also retained their legacy macOS file names (Blow.aiff and Glass.aiff, respectively).